zepez/nonovel/README.md

 - [ ] link and delete reviews from settings/reviews page
 - [ ] Reaction system (?) (chapter)
 - [ ] Project tags (?)

-### Phase 2

-CMS.
-Users can publish and edit content for themselves.

 ### Phase 3